arielf/learning-to-learn/README.md

   - $\phi$ - angle from the positive side of the X-axis

-and add these to the allowed input features we would be in a much better starting position to easily separate the entangled spirals.
+and add these to the allowed input features we would be in a much better starting position to easily separate the two entangled spirals.

-This is reminiscent of the [kernel-trick](https://en.wikipedia.org/wiki/Kernel_method#Mathematics:_the_kernel_trick) in [SVM (Support Vector Machines)](https://en.wikipedia.org/wiki/Support-vector_machine) where transforming a two-class data-set in N-dimensions, into a higher-dimensional space, often makes the classes more easily separable.
+This is reminiscent of the [kernel-trick](https://en.wikipedia.org/wiki/Kernel_method#Mathematics:_the_kernel_trick) in [SVM (Support Vector Machines)](https://en.wikipedia.org/wiki/Support-vector_machine) where projecting a two-class data-set in N-input-dimensions, into a higher-dimensional space, often makes the classes more easily separable.

 ## Going beyond coordinate projections

 Other ideas could make the solution converge even smoother & faster:

-  - Combine/cross polar coordinates with periodic features: $(sin(x1), sin(x2))$
+  - Combine/cross polar-coordinates with periodic features: $(sin(x1), sin(x2))$
   - Automatically drop-out redundant (almost white) nodes would help avoid irrelevant noise
   - Being able to draw "attention": short circuit early spiral-detecting nodes, to later layers skipping layers that may randomly attenuate and perturb the best signals.

-All of these are effective - and by now pretty common - techniques to learn more effectively in deep-learning.
+All of these are effective, and by now pretty common, techniques to learn more effectively in deep-learning.

 ## Summary table: how to improve models